rodrigodiasf1984/rodrigodiasf1984/README.md

 🔥 Mobile and Frontend developer with React, React-Native.

-🔭 I’m currently working at TheBasementLab
+🔭 I’m currently working at Formación Ninja

 👨‍💻 I love to keep myself up to date with new technologies.